 Declan McGrath, a software developer from Limerick, who works for Clavis Insight, is one of the organisers of the Ruby Ireland meetup.
 The group has approximately 1,200 members, who are passionate about the coding language.
 They get together once a month in Dublin city centre to discuss all things Ruby related.

-Founded 10 years ago due to the growing popularity of Ruby at the time, Declan describes the meetup group as ‘a grass roots kind of movement’.
+Founded over 10 years ago due to the growing popularity of Ruby at the time, Declan describes the meetup group as ‘a grass roots kind of movement’.
 He explains: “It sprang up organically and it’s really something special.”

 Some of those attending the meetup work with Ruby on a daily basis and are knowledgeable about it.
 Others are simply interested in learning more or considering switching over to it in work.